hapax/hapax.github.io/assets/simple-physics.md

 describe the flow of electricity and
 [draw circuits](https://en.wikipedia.org/wiki/Mechanical%E2%80%93electrical_analogies)
 to solve mechanics problems!
-But we are bound by convention and familiarity to the typical use case.
+We are bound by convention and familiarity to the typical use case.

 There are other myths in play, for instance, that the only real toolset is calculus and its tributaries; before then, students must settle for the weakest possible caricatures of natural law and physical reasoning.
+Similarly, applications and experiments are often deemed too difficult to permit quantitative exploration, even though these are the lifeblood of the physical sciences.
-This is nonsense, as I hope the examples above conclusively demonstrate.
+Both assertions are nonsense, as I hope the examples above conclusively demonstrate.

 In summary, we are dealing with the age-old problem of *tradition*, the fact that conventions tend to be received and transmitted